tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 $$q = \frac{18\pi}{E}\left(\frac{\eta^3\nu^3}{2(\rho - \sigma)g}\right)^{\frac{1}{2}} \quad (9.12)$$

 Millikan repeated this experiment several times and computed the charges on oil drops.
-He found that the charge of any oil drop can be written as integral multiple of a basic value, $- 1.6\times 10^{- 19}\mathrm{C}$
+He found that the charge of any oil drop can be written as integral multiple of a basic value, \[
+-1.6 \times 10^{-19}\,\text{C}
+\] which is nothing but the charge of an electron.

 ## 9.3 ATOM MODELS